ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

 </table>list(Asian_filter.Asian_filter = "Is this an Asian respondent?",
     AGE_BAND.AGE_BAND = "What is your age band?", DEGREE.DEGREE = "Degree (yes/no)",
     GENDER.NA = NA_character_, DISABEVER.DISABEVER = "Have you ever had a physical or mental health condition or illness lasting 12 months or more?")
-[1] "Is this an Asian respondent?\nWhat is your age band?\nDegree (yes/no)\nNA\nHave you ever had a physical or mental health condition or illness lasting 12 months or more?"
 <img src="PublicAttitudeTracker_followOnAnalyses_files/figure-html/run single predictor multinomial with covariates-67.png" width="100%" />

 ## significant predictors of participation from model 2